Family Sues Property Management Company After Woman Dies from Carbon Monoxide Poisoning

 Since Valarie Steinberg has named Castle Group as a defendant in the lawsuit, it appears that she and her lawyer believe that the carbon monoxide detector malfunction was due to the Castle Group employee’s error.
 If it had been because of an inherent defect in the carbon monoxide detector, then she could have grounds for a product liability lawsuit against the manufacturer of the device.

 Wrongful death lawsuits are an option when a deadly accident results from someone’s negligence, and not only when the victim of the accident is young.
-If someone in your family has died in a preventable accident, contact Palm Beach County wrongful death lawyer Scott Smith for a consultation to see if you have grounds for a lawsuit.
+If someone in your family has died in a preventable accident, contact Palm Beach County wrongful death lawyers at Smith & Ball Injury Law for a consultation to see if you have grounds for a lawsuit.